bdtinc/maskcam/README.md

 Go to the `server/` folder, which has all the needed components implemented on four containers: the Mosquitto broker, backend API, database, and Streamlit frontend.

-These containers are configured using environment variables, create the `.env` files by copying the default templates:
+These containers are configured using environment variables, so create the `.env` files by copying the default templates:
 ```
 cd server
 cp database.env.template database.env